qmk/qmk_firmware/docs/en/docs/isp_flashing_guide.md

 [Adafruit Bus Pirate](https://www.adafruit.com/product/237)

+!!! note
-!> The 5-pin "ICSP" header is for ISP flashing the PIC microcontroller of the Bus Pirate.
+    The 5-pin "ICSP" header is for ISP flashing the PIC microcontroller of the Bus Pirate.
 Connect your target board to the 10-pin header opposite the USB connector instead.

 **AVRDUDE Programmer**: `buspirate`
 **AVRDUDE Port**: Serial